Skip to main content

 Consultant, South Korea/Japan Markets

-She has over 10 years of experience in food and nutrition related communications marketing, consumer promotion, and international trade.
-Prior to joining ABC, she was the food and beverage sector lead of Edelman Korea, a global public relations agency, where she oversaw the ABC’s communications marketing and trade activities; She has an international trade experience from working at CJ CheilJedang as a global B2B raw materials sales and marketing specialist.
-She earned her expertise in media from working at a PR agency and working as a nutritionist columnist for health and cooking magazines.
+Murielle Kim is a market development consultant representing the Almond Board of California in Japan and Korea.
+She supplies high-level market services including trade program management, communications marketing, advertisement management, consumer campaign development, media outreach management, health professional outreach, digital and social channel management and counsel on nutrition regulations.
+Muriel has more than 10 years of experience in food and nutrition related communications marketing, consumer promotion and international trade.
+Prior to joining ABC, she was the food and beverage sector lead of Edelman Korea, a global public relations agency, where she oversaw ABC’s communications marketing and trade activities.
+She also has international trade experience from working at CJ CheilJedang in Korea as a specialist in global business-to-business raw materials sales and marketing.
+In addition, her media expertise was developed working at a public relations agency and as a nutrition columnist for health and cooking magazines.
+Murielle is a USA Academy of Nutrition and Dietetics certified Registered Dietitian Nutritionist and completed her clinical and community dietetics education and internship with Columbia University in New York City.
+As much as she loves sitting down and cuddling her two calm cats, she also enjoys diverse outdoor sports – she’s a Yoga Alliance certified yoga teacher, a Scuba Diving International certified diver and a snowboard enthusiast.

 bio